UofSC-Fall-2021-Math-738-001/jekyll/about.md

 **What if Dr. Ballard gets sick with COVID?** I have been fully vaccinated and breakthrough infection symptoms most often resemble the common cold.
 In the event of a breakthrough infection, I will enter the self-isolation period and the course will switch modality to synchronous online temporarily.

 In the rare circumstance I am unable to teach remotely, a substitute instructor will take over the course.

-For more information on this semester's COVID policies see the [guidance](https://sc.edu/about/offices_and_divisions/provost/academicpriorities/keepteaching/guidance/index.php) from the Provost.

 ## Academic Integrity